 - Preparing focused stormwater basin sampling and analyses plans for submittal to DEQ.

 - Preparing basin characterization and source tracing reports for submittal to DEQ.

-- Support BES in preparing the 2015 Fish Tissue Sampling Data Report and the 2017 Sediment Analysis Report to comply with long term monitoring requirements.
+- Supporting the preparation of the 2015 Fish Tissue Sampling Data Report and the 2017 Sediment Analysis Report to comply with long-term monitoring requirements.

 - Conducting research to document potential current and historical contaminant sources.